Koha backup is not only a technical task. It is the safety plan for your library system.

 /var/spool/koha/library/

-Check the files:
+Check the files with:

 ls -lh /var/spool/koha/library/